What to Do When Your Doctor Won’t Fully Support Your Disability Claim

 Insurance companies look for clear statements about what a person can and cannot do.
 If a doctor’s records are vague or incomplete, the insurer may argue that the medical evidence does not support disability.
 This can lead to delays or denials even when the claimant is receiving ongoing care.

-What Does It Mean When A Doctor Will Not Fully Support A Claim?
+What Does It Mean When a Doctor Will Not Fully Support a Claim?

 It usually means the doctor is not willing to provide detailed restrictions or confirm that the patient cannot work.
 This may appear in medical records that list symptoms but do not describe how those symptoms affect daily functioning.